|Explanation of Riding Levels

 Are gratuities appropriate?

-Although certainly optional, your guides always appreciate a tip in recognition of skilled, attentive private service.
+Your guides always appreciate a tip in recognition of skilled, attentive private service.
 Most of our guides work off of tips.
 We suggest 15-20%

 Do you have gift certificates available?

 Yes, we offer gift certificates in any amount, which you are welcome to pick up here, or simply send a check with a self-addressed envelope and we can mail one anywhere.

 Yes we do, however we do not like to post it because it changes based on what horses are available at that time.
 We must have the truthful weight of each rider who is above average; if you are in doubt, please err on the side of overestimation.
 If upon arrival the riders are of questionable weight, we have a scale on-site.
 If a rider is too large for the horse reserved, they may not be able to ride since there may be no larger substitutes available.
 To avoid possible embarrassment, delay or reducing the length of your ride please be honest!
 Larger riders must ride the larger and taller horses.
 Our horses do not carry more than 20% of their body weight and that includes their tack.
 We require honest and accurate weights to properly pick your mount.
 If you provide inaccurate weights, we may not have a substitute horse available, in which case you are still financially responsible whether you ride or not.